-The course is intended to provide students with a set of skills that will be useful in careers in consulting and in strategic management.
-It can be seen as an introduction to the strategic use of information technology, with a focus on changes, threats, and opportunities resulting from changes in information availability.
+This course is for everyone who wants to understand our information age.
+It is intended to provide students with a set of skills that will be useful in careers in consulting and in strategic management.
+It can be seen as an introduction to the strategic use of information, with a focus on changes, threats, and opportunities resulting from changes in information availability.
 It draws on the professor's professional experience in diverse settings, in industries ranging from securities trading to the retailing of fast moving consumer goods.
 It is based in part on solving problems for and with clients, in settings ranging from start-ups to senior officers at the Pentagon, and locations ranging from London to Beijing.
-The course attempts to integrate this experience and the experience of students and of guest speakers with relevant theory; experience and theory can be combined to develop an approach to information-based strategies that is more general than that which can be derived from any location or any competitive setting.
-The course provides a focused and modern complement to the strategy courses normally taken in the management department.
+The course integrates the most recent and most relevant academic theory with the instructor's experience and the experience of students.
+The course provides a modern complement to the strategy courses normally taken in the management department.